pyinvoke/invoke/sites/docs/concepts/configuration.rst

 underscores: is ``INVOKE_FOO_BAR=baz`` equivalent to ``{'foo': {'bar':
 'baz'}}``, or to ``{'foo_bar': 'baz'}``?
-Thankfully, because env vars can only be used to modify settings declared at the Python level or in config files, we simply look at the current state of the config to determine the answer.
+Thankfully, because env vars can only be used to modify settings declared at the Python level or in config files, we look at the current state of the config to determine the answer.

 There is still a corner case where *both* possible interpretations exist as valid config paths (e.g. ``{'foo': {'bar': 'default'}, 'foo_bar':